Time-Dependent Photon Statistics in Variable Media: On Variable Photon Statistics

 one can derive the following expression:

 With the help of familiar transformations of the terminating hypergeometric functions \cite{An:Ask:Roy}, we finally obtain the non-vanishing matrix elements as follows

 if $m,\ n$ are even and

 if $m,\ n$ are odd.
 In view of (\ref{ParametersThetaTau} )--(\ref{ParameterTauSh}), the time evolution of these matrix elements is also found in terms of solutions of the corresponding Ermakov-type system for the generic model of a variable medium.
+(The latter hypergeometric functions are related to Meixner's polynomials \cite{Ni:Su:Uv}.)

 In some cases, the complex parametrization and quasi-invariants of the Ermakov-type system \cite{KretalSus13} may help to simplify the arguments of the hypergeometric functions.
 Examples are discussed in \cite{Acosta-Suslov14} and \cite{KrySusVega13}.